d2l-ai/d2l-en/chapter_appendix/information_theory.md

 ### Motivation

-Norm is used to measure the distance between two points in any dimension space, but can we measure the distance between two probability distributions?
+Norm is used to measure the distance between two points in any dimension space, but can we measure the distance between two probability distributions, $P$ and $Q$?
 The answer points out to *Kullback–Leibler Divergence*, which is extremely useful in many machine learning problems when we are estimating a true probability distribution $P$ with another probability distribution $Q$, and computing the error.

 ### Definition